-To provide your Google Home with even more capabilities, you can connect a few different smarthome devices to the Google Home and control them using nothing but your voice.
+To provide your Google Home with even more capabilities, you can connect a few different smarthome devices and control them using nothing but your voice.
 Here’s how to set it up.

 Tap on the round plus button in the bottom-right corner of the screen.

 Then tap on the round plus button in the bottom-right corner to set up a new room.

 Select a room from the list.
-This is what your room will be called and what you’ll need to call it when you tell Google Home to control your lights.
+This is what your room will be called, and what you’ll need to call it when you tell Google Home to control your device.
 You can also scroll all the way down and choose “Add Custom Room”, where you can name it anything you want as long as it’s something that Google Home can recognize when you say it.

-Once you select a room, place checkmarks next to each Philips Hue bulb that you want associated with that room.
-Tap on “Done” in the top-right corner when you’ve selected the bulbs.
+Once you select a room, place check marks next to each item that you want associated with that room.
+Tap on “Done” in the top-right corner when you’ve selected all the appropriate devices.

-The room will appear in the list and you can tap on the round plus button again to add more rooms.
-Once you add all of the rooms that you want, you can close out of the app and begin controlling your lights using the Google Home.
+The room will appear in the list, and you can tap on the round plus button again to add more rooms.
+Once you add all of the rooms that you want, you can close out of the app and begin controlling your stuff using the Google Home.